 Three days later police around the country were still looking for any signs that members of the gang had gotten away.
-In Arlington, New Jersey police noticed a car with Maine license plates pulled over beside the road with a young man sleeping in the front seat and a woman in the back.
+In Arlington, N.J., police noticed a car with Maine license plates pulled over beside the road with a young man sleeping in the front seat and a woman in the back.
 While they were wrong to suspect the two were connected to the Brady gang, they were very right to be suspicious.

 Dwyer finally strangled the increasingly suspicious Lydia and propped her in the back seat, as if sleeping, and went on his way to New Jersey.
-Oddly enough, two police officers stopped the car for traffic violations but sent Dwyer on his way with only a warning—all while Lydia “slept” in the back seat.
+Oddly enough, two police officers stopped the car for traffic violations, but sent Dwyer on his way with only a warning—all while Lydia “slept” in the back seat.

 Barbara had told Dwyer of the incest and the two had turned to the doctor for help.
 Dr. Littlefield confronted Francis Carroll and threatened him.
 The deputy killed the doctor and bullied Dwyer into helping with the getaway.
-It was Carroll, Dwyer said, who killed Lydia and sent Dwyer on his drive.
+Carroll, Dwyer said, killed Lydia and sent Dwyer on his drive.

 Carroll offered an alibi for the murder of Dr. Littlefield, but he couldn’t back it up.
 He was accused of trying to bribe a witness to support him.
 Another witness reported seeing him at the scene of the murder.
 In the end, the jury was persuaded that Carroll was guilty.